Important facts

 - Supplier audits: Systematic review of a supplier's quality, compliance and performance in accordance with contractual and regulatory requirements.

-Audits play a crucial role as they help to ensure compliance with legal and internal requirements.
-Regular audits can identify risks at an early stage, optimize business processes and strengthen the trust of investors, customers and other stakeholders.
-They create transparency about company practices and contribute to the continuous improvement of company performance.
+Audits are important for a company because they help ensure compliance with legal and internal requirements.
+Regular audits enable risks to be identified early on, business processes to be optimized, and the trust of investors, customers, and other stakeholders to be strengthened.
+They provide transparency regarding corporate practices and contribute to the continuous improvement of corporate performance.

-The implementation of regular controls demonstrates a company's commitment to integrity and sustainability - and can secure long-term competitive advantages.
+Implementing regular audits demonstrates a company's commitment to integrity and sustainability and can secure long-term competitive advantages.

-An audit serves as a key mechanism for increasing efficiency and minimizing risk.
-By systematically evaluating existing processes, it helps to identify weaknesses and introduce targeted improvements - going beyond mere compliance with regulatory requirements.
+An audit serves as a key mechanism for improving efficiency and minimizing risk.
+By systematically evaluating existing processes, it helps identify weaknesses and implement targeted improvements that go beyond mere compliance with regulatory requirements.

 Compliance with legal and internal requirements: Companies must ensure that they comply with all relevant laws, standards and industry-specific requirements in order to avoid legal consequences or financial penalties.
 An audit uncovers possible deviations and provides recommendations for correction.

-Uncovering weak points: A detailed analysis of processes reveals areas that are inefficient or susceptible to risks - such as redundant processes, potential for digital automation or inefficient use of resources.
+Identifying Weaknesses: A detailed analysis of workflows reveals areas that are inefficient or vulnerable to risks, such as redundant processes, opportunities for digital automation, or inefficient use of resources.

 Continuous improvement: Audits provide valuable insights that companies can use to continuously develop processes.
 Regular checks can establish a culture of quality assurance that promotes efficiency and innovation.

-Recommended reading: The IIA Global Internal Audit Common Body of Knowledge (CBOK) provides empirical data on the added value of internal audits in companies worldwide.
+Recommended reading: The IIA Global Internal Audit Common Body of Knowledge (CBOK) provides empirical data on the value added by internal audits in companies worldwide.

 When and how often are audits carried out?